 Dr Andrew Johnson

-Lecturer in Industrial/Product Design
+Lecturer in Product Design

 In 2010 Andrew joined Loughborough University to focus on doctoral research aimed at utilising Additive Manufacturing technologies for the development of stab resistant body armour.
 This research was conducted under the supervision of Dr. Guy Bingham, and externally by Dr. Candice Majewski of the Advanced Additive Manufacturing (AdAM) group at the University of Sheffield.

-- DSA008 – Mechanics for Design
+DSA008 – Mechanics for Design

-- DSC026 – Final Year Design Practice
+DSC026 – Final Year Design Practice

 Research Group: Design for Digital Fabrication

-- Johnson, A.A., Bingham, G.A., & Majewski, C.E.
-(2016).
+Johnson, A.A., Bingham, G.A., and Majewski, C.E (2018).
 Laser sintered body armour – establishing single layer stab protection.
 Rapid Prototyping Journal.
 DOI: 10.1108/RPJ-11-2015-0173

-Johnson, A.A., Bingham, G.A., & Majewski, C.E.
+Johnson, A.A., Bingham, G.A., and Majewski, C.E.
 (2016).
 Comparing the penetrative stab performance of the UK HOSDB P1/B and Stanley Tools 1992 trimming blades on certified body armour specimens.
-The Police Journal: Theory, Practice and Principles.
-(Awaiting Publication)
+The Police Journal: Theory, Practice and Principles.90 (1).
+DOI: 10.1177/0032258X16671029

-Johnson, A.A., Bingham, G.A., & Majewski, C.E.
-(2015).
+Johnson, A.A, Bingham, G.A and Majewski, C.E, (2015).
 Laser Sintered body armour - establishing guidelines for dual-layered stab protection.
-International Journal of Rapid Manufacturing. doi: 10.1504/IJRAPIDM.2015.073545
+International Journal of Rapid Manufacturing.5 (1).
+DOI: 10.1504/IJRAPIDM.2015.073545

-- Johnson, A., Bingham, G.A., & Wimpenny, D.I.
+Johnson, A.A., Bingham, G.A., & Wimpenny, D.I.
 (2013).
 Additive manufactured textiles for high-performance stab resistant applications.
-Rapid Prototyping Journal, 19(3), 199-207. doi: 10.1108/13552541311312193
+Rapid Prototyping Journal, 19(3), 199-207.
+DOI: 10.1108/13552541311312193

-Key areas of expertise: Additive Manufacturing / 3D Printing; Rapid Prototyping; High Performance Additive Manufacturing; 3D Printed Body Armour; Composite Additive Manufacturing; Machine Vision; Process Inspection; Design for Additive Manufacturing; Computer-Aided Design; Advanced Product Design
+Additive Manufacturing / 3D Printing; Rapid Prototyping; High Performance Additive Manufacturing; 3D Printed Body Armour; Composite Additive Manufacturing; Machine Vision; Process Inspection; Design for Additive Manufacturing; Computer-Aided Design; Advanced Product Design